Judy Chicago Untitled (Kroll Artist)

 Tim Marrinan

-Tim Marrinan directed and produced the critically acclaimed feature documentary BURDEN which explored the life and work of seminal artist Chris Burden.
-Made over the final years of Burden’s life, the film captured the energy and danger of his controversial early performance works and traced his evolution from young boundary-pushing artist to elder statesman of the LA art scene.
-The film premiered at the Tribeca Film Festival where it was selected as one of the “must-see” films of the festival by publications including Rolling Stone, Time Out, The Village Voice, The Hollywood Reporter and others.
-It was released theatrically in the US by Magnolia Pictures and is available internationally on Netflix.
+Tim Marrinan directed and produced the critically acclaimed feature documentary Burden, which explored the life and work of seminal artist Chris Burden.
+Made over the final years of Burden’s life, the film traced his evolution from young boundary-pushing artist to elder statesman of the Los Angeles art scene.
+The film premiered at the Tribeca Film Festival.
+It was released theatrically in the U.S. by Magnolia Pictures and is available internationally on Netflix.
+Additionally he has collaborated on numerous short films with artists including Bruce Nauman, Larry Bell, Amalia Pica and many others.

 Lisa Remington